 I highly recommend, although it is not mandatory, that the person playing on their own gives a name to their imaginary partner.
 At our crokinole table that missing person is often referred to as ‘Jim-Bob’, but feel free to use any name you like.

 Player A will start the play by shooting first.
-Player B shoots second.
+Player C shoots second.
 Next, player A will shoot on behalf of ‘Jim-Bob’.
 Note: Player A does NOT get up and move to the other side of the table, player A stays in their own seat for the entire game.
-After Player A has shot for Jim-Bob it is Player C’s turn to shoot.
-The shooting rotation is: A - B - A - C - A - B - A - C - A and so on until all of the buttons have been shot.
+After Player A has shot for Jim-Bob it is Player B’s turn to shoot.
+The shooting rotation is: A – C – A – B – A – C – A – B – A and so on until all of the buttons have been shot.

-Just like in traditional doubles match the second round will start with Player B taking the first shot.
+Just like in traditional doubles match of crokinole, the second round will start with Player C taking the first shot.

 What often creates confusion in this format is the start of the third round of play.
 The third round starts with Player A shooting on behalf of the vacant seat.
-At this point, Player B may instinctually want to shoot next.
-However, because player A is shooting for the vacant seat, it is Player C who will shoot second.
+At this point, Player C may instinctually want to shoot next.
+However, because player A is shooting for the vacant seat, it is Player B who will shoot second.

 One of the great things about this format of play is that it can help balance things out if you have different skill levels around the board.
 We have found that it works best if the strongest player partners with the weakest player to make for a more even match-up.
 You may choose to have the same person be player A each game or you may choose to take turns being player A.